Birth of Spoutnic, the first autonomous robot for poultry farming

 First field-tests of our new robot - Spoutnic NAV - dedicated to broilers.

-Presentation of Spoutnic NAV at the Livestock Exhibition SPACE 2019.
+Spoutnic NAV development and presentation at the Livestock Exhibition SPACE 2019.